40 years before and after 1980

-Dreams and Realities exhibition seeks to invite artists, to contribute their thoughts through painting, sculpture, photography and mixed media.
-The National Gallery of Zimbabwe seeks to commemorate Zimbabwe’s attainment of 40 years of independence through an exhibition by local and Zimbabwean artist in the diaspora.
+Dreams and Realities is commemorating Zimbabwe’s attainment of 40 years of independence and looks back 40 years before independence through this exhibition by resident artists.
 Having attained black majority rule on the 18th of April 1980, Zimbabwe in 2020 celebrates 40 years of self-determination.

-The arts have contributed immensely to the visibility of Zimbabwe internationally and as a country there is need to realize the soft power that the art brings to the image of the country.
-Art brings people together and it’s time to harness its impact and role and celebrate its achievements.
-Zimbabwe @ 40 provides us with a great opportunity to revisit our struggle for independence and the post-colonial traumas as we look into the future that will define us as a young nation.
-It is also an opportunity for the born frees/ millennials to add to this narrative from their own perspective.
+RATIONALE The arts have contributed immensely to the visibility of Zimbabwe internationally and as a country there is need to realize the soft power that the art brings to the image of the country.
+Art brings people together to harness the impact and role and celebrate its achievements.
+Dreams and Realities provides us with a great opportunity to revisit our struggles for independence and the post-colonial traumas as we look into the future that will define us as a relatively young nation.
+It is also an opportunity for the born frees/ millennials to add to this narrative from their own perspective

 For more details please contact the curatorial team on +263(2922)70721 or email: firstname.lastname@example.org